Host live webinars with pre-recorded presentation

-Zoom webinars allow you to share a previously recorded session as a video file within a live session with live chat and Q&A. Zoom supports this through its built-in video player.
+Zoom Webinars allows you to share a previously recorded session as a video file within a live session with live chat and Q&A. Zoom supports this through its built-in video player.
 Sharing your video with the built-in player improves the quality of the shared video.
 The webinar host simply needs to have a locally stored MOV or MP4 file of the previously hosted meeting or webinar session and share the video file within the webinar.

 Why show a pre-recorded presentation within a live webinar?